intlify/worker-dom/README.md

 ## What's difference from Original?

-- Define the useful APIs from [@mizchi/worker-dom](https://github.com/mizchi/worker-dom)
+- Modify & Inspire useful APIs from [@mizchi/worker-dom](https://github.com/mizchi/worker-dom)
-- Can be modified the DOM with your Web Worker
+- Your Web Wroker can be used as the WorkerDOM

 ### Installation